scottquach/Canvas-Assignments-Transfer-For-Todoist/README.md

 Q: Why are Priority numbers different?

 A: The Todoist API Priority numbers go from 1 (Default) to 4 (Very Urgent), which is the opposite as the UI (https://developer.todoist.com/rest/v1/#tasks)

-Q: My Labels are not working

-A: You must enter the Label ID numbers, not the Label names.
-Use the get_todoist_labels.py script to pull your labels and identify their ids.

 Q: What are null/unsubmittable assignments?